-We all know that Magento is an open source platform which was developed under the guidance of Varien Inc. and community of developers and users.
-Later at some point in time it was sold to eBay.
-It is still very much the free platform but in order to use some advance features you will have to pay money.
+We all know that Magento is an open-source platform which was developed under the guidance of Varien Inc. and a community of developers and users.
+Later at some point in time, it was sold to eBay.
+It is still very much a free platform but in order to use some advanced features you will have to pay money.

-In free version you can get quite the support but the support from being community you may not be able to get the timely solution to your problem as you may have expected.
+In the free version, you can get quite the support but with the support from being a community, you may not be able to get the timely solution to your problem as you may have expected.

 In terms of offering features it is quite versatile and comprehensive and depending on the version you are using you are allowed to do anything and that can range from managing the orders and catalogues to dealing with payment and shipment.

-Not only by default Magento supports mobile but it also has advance analytics built in which allows you to keep close eye on site’s metrics and on sales as well.
-Some of the options which you are looking for may be available in paid version but as far as simple operations are concerned free version will be able to serve you very well.
+Not only by default Magento supports mobile but it also has advanced analytics built in which allows you to keep a close eye on the site’s metrics and on sales as well.
+Some of the options which you are looking for may be available in the paid version but as far as simple operations are concerned free version will be able to serve you very well.

-Magento not only allows you to manage your content but it also very SEO friendly.
-We all know that success of the ecommerce platform depends heavily on the visibility therefore it is no surprise that the community built this framework by laying emphasis on SEO.
+Magento not only allows you to manage your content but it is also very SEO-friendly.
+We all know that the success of the ecommerce platform depends heavily on visibility therefore it is no surprise that the community built this framework by laying emphasis on SEO.

 Magento is based on PHP and this dependency brings in two separate issues.

-• Since it is dependent on PHP it makes necessary to hire an expert who is proficient in PHP and is also comfortable.
-If you are moderate level PHP tech savvy then on the path be prepared to meet the frustration from time to time.
-In order to understand the underlying complexities be prepared to spent hours even days on the same issue.
-It allows you to do anything but it do not aloe you to do it without giving trouble and frustration.
+Since it is dependent on PHP it makes it necessary to hire an expert who is proficient in PHP and is also comfortable.
+If you are moderate-level PHP tech savvy then on the path be prepared to meet the frustration from time to time.
+In order to understand the underlying complexities be prepared to spend hours even days on the same issue.
+It allows you to do anything but it does not allow you to do it without giving trouble and frustration.

-• PHP as its base not only make it necessary to hire an expert in the same language but it also makes the CMS very resource demanding and specific and if you were thinking about getting shared hosting well, you can kiss goodbye to that though of yours.
-Since, small business are not in position to afford dedicated servers and cloud powered servers many hosting service providers are offering Magento managed services which tries to find out the right balance needed between resource requirement and price.
-In short performance overheads can be very costly.
+PHP as its base not only make it necessary to hire an expert in the same language but also makes the CMS very resource-demanding and specific and if you were thinking about getting shared hosting well, you can kiss goodbye to that thought of yours.
+Since small businesses are not in a position to afford dedicated servers and cloud-powered servers many hosting service providers are offering Magento-managed services which try to find out the right balance needed between resource requirements and price.
+In short performance, overheads can be very costly.